dfelinto/blender-manual/manual/modeling/geometry_nodes/point/points_to_vertices.rst

 .. figure:: /images/modeling_geometry-nodes_point_points-to-vertices_node.png
    :align: center

-   The Points to Vertices node.
+   :alt: Points to Vertices node.

 The *Points to Vertices* node generate a mesh vertex in the output geometry for each point cloud point in the input geometry.